csfeeser/Python/enrichment/valentinechallenge.md

+# JSON to Python Challenge!

-0. Create a new script that can parse out our new JSON file.
+1. Create a new script that can parse out our new JSON file.

     `student@beachhead:~/pyapi$` `vim ~/pyapi/challenge.json`

     ```